I started with the outline developed by The White Coat Investor and here is my investment policy.

 - FIRE: $500,000

-To reverse engineer (meet in the middle), I used the Coast FI calculator from Wallet Burst (I cannot speak to the quality of any other content on the site, but I appreciated the calculator).
+I used the Coast FI calculator from Wallet Burst (I can’t speak to the quality of content on the rest of the site, but I appreciated the calculator).

 This data can be used to generate a static FIRE number: